-Since 2011 Adam has been a developer working predominantly with small to medium-sized enterprises.
+Since 2012 Adam has been a developer working predominantly with small to medium-sized enterprises.
 He specialises in delivering extreme value to startups needing to expand online without distracting from their core activities.
-He is also experienced in digital goods delivery having transitioned several eBooks, CD-ROMs and mobile-web apps from prototyping to production.
+He is also experienced in software development and digital goods delivery having transitioned several eBooks and mobile-web apps from prototyping to production.

 Adam holds a PhD from the University of Manchester in the United Kingdom.

 If the scope of the work grows, or a client has specialist specs or constraints we can offer partnership with a variety of trusted associates located internationally.